sunpy/sunpy/docs/guide/acquiring_data/database.rst

 9.2 Downloading
 ~~~~~~~~~~~~~~~
-The method :meth:`Database.download_from_fido_search_result()` downloads the files from a Fido search result and adds the corresponding entries to the database.
-Again, similar to VSO downloading, not the number of records of the resulting search result determines the number of entries that will be added to the database!
-The number of entries that will be added depends on the total number of FITS headers.
-The :meth:`Database.download_from_fido_search_result()` method also accepts an optional keyword argument path which determines the value of the download path of each file.
+The method :meth:`Database.download_from_fido_search_result()` downloads the
+files from a Fido search result and adds the corresponding entries to the
+database.
+Again, similar to VSO downloading, not the number of records of the
+resulting search result determines the number of entries that will be added
+to the database.
+The number of entries that will be added depends on the total
+number of FITS headers.
+The :meth:`Database.download_from_fido_search_result()`
+method also accepts an optional keyword argument `path` which determines the
+download path of each file.

     >>> database.download_from_fido_search_result(search_result)
-    >>> display_entries(database, ['id', 'observation_time_start', 'observation_time_end', 'instrument',
+    >>> display_entries(database, ['id', 'observation_time_start',
-    ...                             'source'])
+    ...                     'observation_time_end', 'instrument', 'source'])
     id observation_time_start observation_time_end instrument source
     -- ---------------------- -------------------- ---------- ------
     1  2012-01-01 00:00:00    2012-01-02 00:00:00  lyra       Proba2